mathieumack/Autofac.Extras.MvvmCross/README.md

 End !

-All registered class or interface will used Autofac !
+All registered class or interface will use Autofac !